Almeria – Melilla

 Ferries to Spain

-The price of a ferry from Almeria to Melilla can vary between $13 and $860 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $158, prices can range from $13 and $320.
-The average price with a car is $427.
-Car prices can range from $54 and $655.
-Prices may vary for other vehicle types.
+The price of a ferry from Almeria to Melilla can vary between $233.85 and $867.42 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $163.01, with prices ranging from $15 and $334.
+The average price with a car is $601.83.
+Car prices can range from $73 to $809.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 June 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Melilla ferry.

 The best way to travel from Almeria to Melilla is by ferry.
-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.